ARC 7 is not yet released. This documentation is WIP.

 For production Computing Element deployment follow the Installation and Configuration Guide that contains the structure and pointers to precise configuration of every ARC subsystem.

-In case you are migrating to ARC 6 from an ARC 5 installation read the Migration Guide.
-For an overview of the main changes compared to ARC 5, please visit Main changes in ARC 6 compared to ARC 5.
+In case you are migrating to ARC 7 from an ARC 6 installation read the Migration Guide.
+For an overview of the main changes compared to ARC 6, please visit common/changelog/arc6_to_arc7_changes.

 Birds-eye overview of the ARC services, including the architecture figure of the ARC CE can be found in the following documents: